Vulkan4D/v4d_project/README.md

 * You are making a realistic space game with full size planets
 * You are making a large scale open-world MMO
-* You want high fidelity graphics with Ray-Tracing
+* You want high fidelity graphics with full Ray-Tracing support
 * You need double precision physics
-* You want your game to support Modding
+* You want your game to support Modding out of the box
 * Your game world is very dynamic and cannot afford having baked lighting/assets
+* You don't want any loading screen in your game

 You **should NOT** use V4D if one of these apply to your project :

 * You are making a game for Consoles or Mobile devices
 * You want MAC/OSX or 32-bit support
 * You are making a game that can run on integrated graphics
-* You are/have level designers who need to drag and drop assets in a scene
+* You are a level designer who just wants to drag and drop assets in a scene
-* You are making a 2D or 2.5D game
+* You are making a 2D game

 ----

 ### Requirements for development

-* Vulkan capable dedicated GPU and driver
+* Vulkan 1.2 capable dedicated GPU and driver
 * Linux 64-bit system with `gcc` 9.3+ (Manjaro works great)

 *Support for Windows 10 & MSVC **coming soon***